VioletRed/kodi-urplay/README.md

   * Forces the addon to choose stream according to the set bandwidth.
 This option can be used to force lower resolution streams on devices with lower bandwidth capacity (i.e mobile devices).
 This option can only be used if "Don't use avc1.77.30 streams" is disabled.

 ## Known Issues
-### Live broadcasts does not work on iOS, ATV2, OSX and Android
-This is due to encrypted HLS streams not being supported.
-See this issue ticket for more info [#98](https://github.com/nilzen/xbmc-svtplay/issues/98).

 ## Development